Question marks on craft paper

 Generally speaking, it is probably best to ask only one or two, maybe three, if there’s time for it.
 You don’t want to inundate your interviewer with questions and overwhelm them.
 There are many reasons this would be a bad idea, but the foremost reason would be that you risk causing your interviewer to forget the intelligent things you said earlier or the good impression you made.

-There is also a “trust your gut” aspect to how many questions you should ask.
-If your interviewer answers your first one or two questions in a way that seems more drawn-back, don’t push for a third.
 They may not feel like your timing is appropriate, or they may not feel qualified to answer your questions.
 Remember: you’re trying to make a statement about yourself just by asking intelligent questions.
 Don’t undercut this goal by getting caught up with the number of questions you ask.

-5. Should I ask questions throughout the interview, or only at the end?
+5. Should I ask questions throughout the interview or only at the end?

 Luckily, you won’t have to figure this out on your own.
 Take the interviewer’s lead when they take a longer pause if you have a follow-up question.
 More than likely, they will themselves bring up the topic of questions you may want to ask and give you a chance to ask them.